 The first exercise is to calculate whether the 439 households possess sufficient financial resources to maintain the total spending in the first year of retirement for the remainder of their lives.
-This calculation takes account of financial resources (both inside and outside of retirement plans), Social Security, and employer pension income, net of federal income tax, and we also assume that households take a reverse mortgage on their houses.
+This calculation takes account of financial resources (both inside and outside of retirement plans), Social Security, and employer pension income, and we also assume that households take a reverse mortgage on their houses.
 All proceeds of the financial assets and reverse mortgage are used to purchase an inflation-indexed annuity.
 Although few households actually purchase inflation-indexed annuities, the income they could obtain approximates the amounts that households might consume out of their financial assets were they to follow conventional rules-of-thumb, such as the 4-percent rule.
 We note that this income is substantially less than the amount they could enjoy in the first year, if they decumulated those assets optimally.
+22

 Results of this annuitization exercise appear in Figure 6.
 The household with the average income and consumption in each of the bottom seven deciles of the income distribution will not have enough money to maintain its first year's consumption.
+If people do not tap their home equity by taking out a reverse mortgage, this shortfall continues higher up the income scale.

 A possible concern with these results could be the potential impact of misreporting of resources and consumption.
 Even if all households were saving optimally, those who understated their income or overstated their consumption would be classified as under-resourced while those who overstated their income or understated their consumption would appear to have excess resources.
-One way to address this concern is to minimize the assumed mismatch in reporting of income and consumption.
+One way to address this concern is to calculate a lower-bound estimate of the percent of households falling short by minimizing the mismatch in reporting of income and consumption.
 This exercise involves sorting households by income and then by consumption, and calculating households' ability to fund the corresponding point of the distribution of spending, at each point of the income distribution.
-Results show that households in all but two deciles have a consumption-income ratio in excess of one, indicating their inability to maintain initial levels of consumption (see Figure 7).
+Results show that households through the seventh decile have a consumption-income ratio in excess of one, indicating their inability to maintain initial levels of consumption (see Figure 7).